 The most innovative film music competition in the world that focuses on Quality in Film Music and calls for all the undiscovered talented artists to finally get heard and discovered!

-Now, this is a question we had to answer a lot in the past, especially in our inaugural edition back in 2014.
-But after so many successful years the result speaks of itself.
-Everyone is praising the Oticons Faculty as a contest with a unique angle on its Assignments and Awards, an ambitious objective to re-invent film music by discovering the most truly talented film composers in the world that were undiscovered till now.
+This is a question we have often had to answer in the past, especially with our first edition in 2014.
+But after so many successful years, the result speaks for itself.
+Everyone praises the Oticons Faculty as a competition with a unique perspective on its Assignments and Awards, an ambitious goal to reinvent film music by discovering the world's truly most talented film composers who were previously undiscovered.

-The Oticons Faculty team still passionately holds the belief that indeed this is by no means “one more film music competition”.
-We feel that this is a mission and a calling that raises awareness of quality in music but also contributes to shaping-up a bright future for the film music world.
-If you want a more detailed reply to this question you can read our Mission Statement.
+The Oticons faculty team remains passionate that this is by no means “just another film music competition”.
+We see this as a mission and a calling, raising awareness of quality in music, but also helping to shape the future of the film music world.
+If you would like a more detailed answer to this question, you can read our Mission Statement.

-The registration fee represents the service we offer and that the big winners of the previous years have praised in their Testimonials.
-It represents the truly unique opportunity we give to talented artists for their music to be heard, evaluated and receive Feedback by an ensemble of established working film music professionals.
-Many of them already, by simply registering to our contest, have enjoyed invaluable mentoring and assistance in their careers.
-The Oticons Faculty gives a major chance to every participant to develop its skills, and eventually make the next step in the film music industry by winning any of the awards.
+The registration fee represents the service that we offer and that the big winners of recent years have praised in their testimonials.
+It represents the truly unique opportunity we offer talented artists to have their music heard, evaluated and judged by an ensemble of established film music professionals.
+Many of them have received invaluable career advice and support simply by entering our competition and receiving the official Feedback Letter with our jury's notes.
+The Oticons faculty offers each participant a great opportunity to develop their skills and ultimately take the next step in the film music industry by winning one of the prizes.

-Now, upon successful registration every participant acquires an automatically generated unique registration ID.
-Save this Registration ID since it will be your login password to the submission platform!!!
+Upon successful registration, each participant will receive an automatically generated unique registration ID.
+Keep this Registration ID as it will be your login password for the submission platform!!!

 If registering by credit card or PayPal is not an option for you, then in this case you should simply email us at submit@oticons.com and we will get back to you with the bank transfer details and instructions about how to proceed with the wire bank transfer.